TechGrounds-Cloud8/cloud8-Rolfsijtema/week8cloud8/Functions AWS.md

 Artifact: a service that provides on-demand access to AWS security and compliance reports and select online agreements.
 AWS Artifact Agreements and AWS Artifact Reports.
 Health Insurance Portability and Accountability Act (HIPAA).
 Customer Compliance Center: contains resources to help you learn more about AWS compliance.
 An auditing security checklist, An overview of AWS risk and compliance, AWS answers to key compliance questions.
 DDoS: DA denial-of-service (DoS) attack is a deliberate attempt to make a website or application unavailable to users.
-SlOWLORIS ATTACK, HTTP-ATTACK, UPD-FLOOD.
+SlOWLORIS ATTACK, HTTP-ATTACK, UDP-FLOOD.

 Security Groups: help to prevent DDoS. by selective traffic settings Elastic Load Balancers also help, they handle traffic